ethangutk/ethangutk/README.md

  - [View all of my course projects here.](https://github.com/ethangutknecht/MU-CSE174)
  - Intro to programming course.
- - Explored fundamental problem solving using low-level strategies.
+ - Explored fundamental problem-solving using low-level strategies.
  - Coded in Java for the entire course.
 </details>
 <details>